best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Grouping
 Objects grouped together are assumed to be associated.
 When used appropriately grouping may help users understand the data better.
 We advise that you group different measures in rows and different types of estimate in columns.

 White space can be used to separate the data into groups.
 The best way to provide white space is to adjust column width and row height.
-Do not use blank rows or columns or indentation as this may fail accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 1.3.3 sensory characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).
+Do not use blank rows or columns as this may fail accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 1.3.3 sensory characteristics](https://www.w3.org/TR/WCAG21/#sensory-characteristics).

 [Example of using white space to split data into groups (ODS, 5KB)](https://gss.civilservice.gov.uk/wp-content/uploads/2021/02/Labour-market-rates-by-UK-region-Aug-to-Oct-2019.ods)